Current Job Vacancies

 Do you have great organisational skills, previous experience of supporting disabled people experiencing a range of barriers, of working one-to-one and in groups with learners, and of designing and delivering learning programmes?

-Do you have access to transport as you will be working in homes and communities across Perth and Kinross?
+Do you have access to transport as you will be working in homes and communities across Aberdeen City and Shire?

 Interested in hearing about working with Lead?
 Watch our information video at https://www.lead.org.uk/current-job-vacancies/ .

-This post is home-based in Perth and Kinross and involves regulated work for which a satisfactory PVG will be required.
+This post is home-based in Aberdeen City or Aberdeenshire and involves regulated work for which a satisfactory PVG will be required.
 Lead Scotland has a Recruiting People with Convictions Policy.

 Applications from disabled people: